 Bruce Willis’s character makes a surprise appearance at the end of Shyamalan’s split personality thriller Split (2017).
 Shyamalan has confirmed that James McAvoy’s split personalitied character was originally intended as part of the script for Unbreakable.
 Both characters are due to meet in the upcoming Glass (2019).

-M. Night Shyamalan next went onto make the equally downbeat, minimalised and disappointing alien invasion film Signs (2002) and then the likes of The Village (2004), Lady in the Water (2005), The Happening (2008), The Last Airbender (2010), After Earth (2013), The Visit (2015) and Split (2017).
+M. Night Shyamalan next went onto make the equally downbeat, minimalised and disappointing alien invasion film Signs (2002) and then the likes of The Village (2004), Lady in the Water (2005), The Happening (2008), The Last Airbender (2010), After Earth (2013), The Visit (2015), Split (2017) and Glass (2019).
 Shyamalan also produced and conceived the story for The Night Chronicles 1: Devil (2010) and produced the tv series Wayward Pines (2015-8).
 Through most of these run M. Night Shyamalan’s familiar themes of predestination, a greater truth that exists between works of fiction and of characters coming to understand the true purpose of their lives.